Learning Kotlin: String Templates

 fun example3(c: Boolean, x: Int, y: Int) = "Any expression can be used: ${if (c) x else y}"

-This brought up something I’ve never heard of, raw strings.
-Raw strings seem to be the Python way of saying a Verbatim string… which I didn’t know was the official term.
+This introduced a concept I hadn’t heard of before—raw strings.
+Raw strings seem to function like the Python way of handling verbatim strings, which I didn’t realize was the official term.

 fun task5(): String = """\d{2}\s$month\s\d{4}"""

-It isn’t that interesting and really, if you don’t know regular expressions this could be tougher than it needs be.
+It’s not especially interesting, and honestly—if you don’t already know regular expressions, this could be more challenging than it needs to be.